Rethinking in a recession

 We’ll be covering:

-- What we can learn from 2008 – if there are lessons that can help rebuild momentum faster for businesses and marketers.
+- What we can learn from the past – if there are lessons that can help rebuild momentum faster for businesses and marketers.

-- Subscription models – can they cut through ahead of other, more traditional, means of buying?
+- The rise of subscription models – can they cut through ahead of other, more traditional, means of buying?

 - Climate change – how this impending issue affects customer behaviour.